 - 2. If the disagreement is not resolved informally through discussion with the instructor, the student should complete a written grade appeal form.
 The grade appeal form can be requested by emailing academicaffairs@asumidsouth.edu.
 The grade appeal form should be submitted to the Office of Academic Affairs (academicaffairs@asumidsouth.edu) within 10 working days after meeting with the instructor.
 Students are encouraged to provide copies of any relevant documentation supporting their argument.
 The appeal will automatically be denied if the student has not completed the initial resolution meeting with their instructor. - 3.
 Within ten (10) working days of receipt of the written appeal, the appropriate academic affairs administrator will review relevant documentation and do one of the following: - a.
 Contact both the student and the instructor to arrange an arbitration meeting to resolve the dispute and also inform the student as well as the instructor in writing of the final decision within five (5) working days of the meeting. - b.
 Convene an ad hoc Academic Appeals committee to consider the appeal.
 The Academic Appeals Committee shall be composed of two faculty members, an administrator, and two student representatives appointed by the Vice Chancellor for Learning and Instruction.
 Both the student and the instructor may request or be asked to appear before the committee to present information.
 The Appeals Committee will make a recommendation to the vice chancellor, who will inform the student in writing of the final decision and any applicable sanctions(s) within five (5) working days from the date of the hearing. - 4.
-If the student or instructor chooses to appeal the committee's decision, he or she may appeal in writing to the Vice Chancellor of Learning and Instruction within five (5) working days of the committee's written decision.
-The decision of the Vice Chancellor of Learning and Instruction is final. - 5.
+If the student or instructor chooses to appeal the administrator's or committee's decision, he or she may appeal in writing to the Vice Chancellor for Learning and Instruction within five (5) working days of the committee's written decision.
+In situations where the Vice Chancellor for Learning and Instruction reviews and determines the outcome of the initial appeal, the appeal may be considered by ad hoc committee, as described in the previous step, or the Chancellor.
+The decision following the second appeal is final. - 5.
 The right to appeal a final course grade or the penalty imposed for a charge of academic dishonesty expires at the end of the semester following the one for which the questioned grade or charge was recorded.
-This limitation includes summer semesters.
+This limitation includes summer semesters. - Timelines may be adjusted due to scheduling conflicts, complexity of appeal, illness, etc. and may be extended as needed to ensure a thorough review.